 This briefing contains a short overview of the building regulation and fire safety review and proposed reforms following the Grenfell Fire.Jump to full report >>

 Following the Grenfell Tower fire, the Government asked Dame Judith Hackitt to lead a review of building regulations and fire safety.
-This briefing outlines the main recommendations of the Hackitt Review which reported in May 2018 and the subsequent Implementation Plan published by the Government in December 2018.
+This briefing outlines the main recommendations of the Hackitt Review which reported in May 2018, the subsequent Implementation Plan published by the Government in December 2018 and details of planned changes or consultations to building regulations.
 It also covers the ‘cladding ban’ and changes to building regulations in Autumn 2018.

 Further information on Building Regulations and Approved Documents is available from the Government’s Planning Portal.
 Building regulations are minimum standards set out in law, and Approved Documents set out detailed and practical guidance on compliance.
 This briefing relates primarily to England only.